 A long-term care insurance policy can be expensive.
 Be sure you can pay the premiums and still afford your other health insurance and other expenses.

 Premiums vary based on a variety of factors.
 These factors include your age and health when you buy a policy and the level of coverage, benefits, and options you choose.
 The older you are when you buy long-term care insurance, the higher your premiums will be, as it’s more likely you’ll need long-term care services.
-(See “Will I Need Long-Term Care” on page 6.)
+(See “Will I Need or Use Long-Term Care” on page 4.)
 If you buy at a younger age, your premiums will be lower, but you’ll pay premiums for a longer period of time.
 According to recent studies, the average buyer is age 59.

 If you buy a policy with a large daily benefit, a longer maximum benefit period, or a home health care benefit, it will cost more.
 Inflation protection and nonforfeiture benefits mean much higher premiums for long-term care insurance.
 Inflation protection can add 25% to 40% to the premium.
-Nonforfeiture benefits can add 10% to 100% to the premium, as noted on page .
+Nonforfeiture benefits can add 10% to 100% to the premium, as noted on page XX.
 In fact, either of these options could easily double your premium, depending on your age when you buy a policy.